-Agendashift as framework – principles, patterns, and activities
+Agendashift as framework

 These pages describe Agendashift – the wholehearted engagement model – as an open framework for continuous, outcome-oriented transformation.

-Agendashift is primarily for agents of strategic change, and it’s designed to be used with or without an explicit Lean-Agile agenda.
+Agendashift is primarily for agents of strategic change, and it can be used with or without an explicit Lean-Agile agenda.
 In the Lean-Agile case it is intended neither as a replacement for the likes of Scrum, Kanban, or SAFe, nor as a way to choose between them.
 We’re not against such frameworks; as pluralists, we celebrate them as demonstrations of what’s possible and as sources of patterns that can be combined in interesting and innovative ways.
 What we’re against is their imposition – so contradictory as to invite failure.

 We want to help you avoid yet another failed or utterly disappointing implementation, and we don’t pretend to be neutral.
 Outcome-orientation is not a neutral stance.
 Our commitment to participation and our opposition to imposition aren’t neutral either.
 If some of Agendashift’s principled approach to strategy and change rubs off in other areas too, we’d be delighted.
 Perhaps yours can be a wholehearted organisation too!